slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Naval Ravikant*

 > *"An healthy person has a thousand wishes.
 A sick person has one." (...)
-"Civilize the mind but make savage the body."
+"Civilize the mind but make savage the body." (...)
+"A doctor will take care of the rich man; the poor man is cured with work."
 -- Proverbs*

 ### On depression and anxiety

 <!--
 - the only thing complaining does is convince other people that you are not in control.
+- cages aren't made of iron, they're made of thoughts.
 -->

 > *"If you are depressed you are living in the past.